Senior Contracting Officer

 Except syringes, CMOP is not authorized to order medical surgical products through the PPV contract.

-8. How are pharmaceutical prices communicated to McKesson?
+8. How are pharmaceutical prices being communicated to McKesson?

 9. What are ACOs and where are the ACOs?